-Similar products made by the same manufacture can be included in a Group EPD.
+Similar products made by the same manufacturer can be included in a Group EPD.

 Similar products from a single or several manufacturing sites covered by the same PCR and manufactured by the same company with the same major steps in the core processes may be included in the same EPD if the differences between the declared environmental performance indicators are lower than ±10%.

 A Sector EPD is developed by an industry asscociation and declares the average product of multiple companies in a clearly defined sector and/or geographical area.

 Products covered in a sector EPD shall follow the same PCR and the same functional/ declared unit shall be applied.